metrorailings/OwlBlog/content/posts/2022-week-14-insights.md

 Take away that intermediate middle of the field and this Miami passing offense turns a little too ugly for my liking.
 It's telling that this is the first time in the last 4 games that Tua has actually scrambled with the ball.

 ***

+## Jaguars @ Titans

+Ryan Tannehill seems to be leaning on Westbrook-Ikhine here to carry the load in the receiving game.